top of page

 Part I: The Diagnosis

-Unfortunately, this sickness became a pattern, and Ella suffered from similar symptoms about once a month.
-I took her to the vet who told me that "Terriers have very sensitive stomachs" and that I just need to watch what she eats.
-I went home and wracked my brain, trying to think of all the things she could have eaten.
-I remembered that a few hours before she got sick she had eaten bird seed off of the floor at my neighbors home.
-Could that have been it?
-I had also fed her a femur bone earlier in the week, maybe she wasn't able to digest the bone marrow?
-Maybe it was the human food I sneak her, unable to ignore her begging eyes?
-I tried to eliminate all variables and bought her food for dogs with sensitive digestive systems.
+Regrettably, this illness became a recurring problem.
+Ella began experiencing similar symptoms approximately once a month.
+After consulting a veterinarian, I was told that "Terriers have very sensitive stomachs" and that I should monitor her diet.
+I went home and tried to recall everything she had consumed recently.
+I remembered that, a few hours before she became ill, she had eaten birdseed off the floor at my neighbor’s home.
+Could this have been the cause?
+I had also given her a femur bone earlier that week, and wondered whether she might have struggled to digest the marrow.
+Perhaps it was the human food I occasionally sneaked her, unable to resist her pleading gaze.
+I made an effort to eliminate all possible triggers, purchasing food specifically designed for dogs with sensitive digestive systems.

-Sadly, my relief was short lived.
-3 weeks after being diagnosed with Pancreatitis, Ella became sick once again.
-This episode was the worst and in the span of 7 hours, she vomited 9 times.
-It was heart-breaking to listen to her, each time she would begin to cry before throwing up.
-She couldn't even keep down water, drinking a little from the palm of my hand only to throw it up 5 minutes later.
-She was unable to sleep that night.
+My sense of relief was short-lived.
+Three weeks after being diagnosed with pancreatitis, Ella fell ill once again.
+This episode proved to be the most severe; over the course of seven hours, she vomited nine times.
+It was heart-wrenching to hear her cry before each episode of vomiting.
+She was unable to retain even water, drinking a small amount from the palm of my hand only to vomit it up five minutes later.
+She spent the entire night unable to sleep.

-I stood there shocked that Ella was diabetic as the vet proceeded to dump a ton of information on me at once.
-Her blood sugar level at the time of diagnosis was 520, whilte the normal range is between 150-200.
-He even brought out a vial of a healthy dogs blood, and compared it to a vial of Ella's blood.
-The normal blood had a deep red color while Ella's was pink and looked like a strawberry milkshake.
-The vet administered Ella's first shot of insulin and he kept assuring me how easy it would be, as if I would have no problems administering her shots twice a day.
-He also told me, with no real look of sympathy, that diabetes could cause Ella to go blind, possibly lose her tail, or even necessitate having a limb amputated.
-I couldn't believe it when he told me: "If you want to have Ella put down, I understand.
-Other owners do it, they don't want to deal with the added time and cost of having a diabetic dog."
+I stood there in shock as the veterinarian proceeded to overwhelm me with information.
+Ella's blood sugar level at the time of diagnosis was 520, whereas the normal range is between 150 and 200.
+To illustrate the severity of her condition, he presented a vial of healthy dog blood, comparing it to a vial of Ella’s.
+The normal blood appeared deep red, while Ella’s was pink and resembled the color of a strawberry milkshake.
+The veterinarian administered Ella’s first insulin shot and reassured me that managing her condition would be easy, as if administering injections twice a day would pose no difficulty.
+He also explained, without much empathy, that diabetes could lead to complications such as blindness, the loss of her tail, or even the need for amputation of a limb.
+I was stunned when he added, "If you wish to have Ella euthanized, I understand.
+Some owners choose that option, as they do not want to deal with the additional time and costs associated with caring for a diabetic dog."

 Part II: Life with Diabetes